dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 ```

 So we need to make our `Game` struct public because it's now in a different module.
-But we realize that also is true for our `new` and `play` method, even though rust isn't showing us these errors yet.
+But we realize that also is true for our `new` and `play` method, even though Rust isn't showing us these errors yet.
 But we know our friend well and so let's just make all three of them public:

 ```rust {data-file="game.rs", data-fold="['25-49']", hl_lines=[6, 12, 19]}